bloominstituteoftechnology/Intro-Python-I/README.md

 The suggested order for going through each of the directories is:

-- `hello` -- Hello world
+- `hello` -- Hello world x
-- `bignum` -- Print some big numbers
+- `bignum` -- Print some big numbers x
-- `datatypes` -- Experiment with type conversion
+- `datatypes` -- Experiment with type conversion x
-- `modules` -- Learn to import from modules
+- `modules` -- Learn to import from modules x
-- `printing` -- Formatted print output
+- `printing` -- Formatted print output x
-- `lists` -- Python's version of arrays
+- `lists` -- Python's version of arrays x
 - `tuples` -- Immutable lists typically for heterogenous data
 - `slices` -- Accessing parts of lists
 - `comprehensions` -- List comprehensions